 Last but not least, you must also consider a manufacturer’s warranty.
 When used in accordance to our instructions and recommended layout, our snow guard is warranted for a lifetime, without hidden fees and inspections.
 It is however, impossible to warranty workmanship; therefore the method of attachment is not part of our warranty.
 It’s that simple.

-However, we have discovered that some companies are now claiming that they offer systems that are supposedly good enough to be warranted for the life of the roof, but what they don’t tell you is that there is a costly $1500 Issuance Fee plus 8% of the full invoice cost in order to receive their “Limited Warranty”!
+One of our competitors claims that they offer systems that are supposedly good enough to be warranted for the life of the roof, but what they don’t tell you is that there is a costly $1500 Issuance Fee plus 8% of the full invoice cost in order to receive their “Limited Warranty”!
 Issuance is then conditional to receiving a “Field Inspection Report” or a written waiver which must be obtained by the contractor, from the manufacturer.
 If this report is “unsatisfactory” or the manufacturer determines that they must conduct further Field Inspection(s) then the contractor, which represents the “owner” is subject to additional “Re-Inspection” fees as determined by the manufacturer.
 Of course, this fee is promised not to exceed the original Issuance Fee.
 If the manufacturer determines the system was under designed, as they usually are, then the manufacturer shall have no obligations or liabilities!
 Sounds confusing?
 It is!
 Not to mention the cost of this type of “Limited Warranty” could far exceed the original cost of the entire snow retention system!
 We have to ask, why charge for a warranty in the first place, if the product really works?

-42 years later
+More Than 45 years later

 By Brion P. McMullen, President & CEO